 Not Minor if: The required testing when completed did detect an accumulation of moderator; or the upstream and other controls or IROFS had been insufficient to maintain double contingency.

-Example g: The licensee returned the criticality alarm system to service following maintenance without performing the required post-maintenance test.
+Example 2g: The licensee returned the criticality alarm system to service following maintenance without performing the required post-maintenance test.

 The violation: 10 CFR 70.24 requires the licensee to maintain a monitoring system capable of detecting a criticality accident.
 Maintenance was not conducted in accordance with procedures.